Recreational dive sites: Dive sites

-The term dive site is used differently depending on context.
+The term dive site (from "dive" and "site", meaning "the place, scene, or point of an occurrence or event") is used differently depending on context.
 In professional diving in some regions it may refer to the surface worksite from which the diving operation is supported and controlled by the diving supervisor.
 This may alternatively be called the diving operation control site, dive base, or control point.
 The professional dive site may also legally include the underwater work site and the area between the surface control area and underwater work site.
 In recreational diving it generally refers to the underwater environment of a dive.
 Where a site is named, it generally refers to the locality around a specific feature, which may be reasonably conveniently visited during a dive centred or focused on that feature.
 Conventions may vary regionally.
 In some places a named dive site may refer to a specific route with a given starting point, in others it may refer more loosely to a larger region which is far bigger than a diver could reasonably visit on dives with a common point.
 Such regions may later be specified in more detail as they become better known, and what was originally referred to as a single site may become several sites when they are identified and described.
 Where a site is named for a shipwreck, it generally refers to the known extent of the wreckage, regardless of size.
 Synonyms include dive spot, dive location and diving site.

 Bodies of water commonly used for recreational diving

+Coastal dive sites

+Coastal dive site scan be in the sea or inland waters, but unless specified, generally refer to coastal areas on a continental shelf, or near an island in the sea.

 Sea and ocean shorelines, reefs and shoals are salt water sites and may support high biodiversity of life forms.
 Tropical coral reefs are the most popular diving tourism destinations.
 Rocky reefs are more widespread, and support a greater variety of ecosystems, though the local biodiversity is usually more limited.
 Shipwrecks are also common on some coasts, and are very popular attractions for a large number of divers.
 Unconsolidated sediment is less likely to be visited intentionally, though there are some muck diving sites known for interesting animals.

+Most dive sites are in coastal waters.
+Mainly because that is where most of the shallow water is, and also because they are more accessible from places suitable for human habitation.
+However, there are a significant number of regions known for good diving, which are relatively inaccessible to the traveller.